sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/syllabus.md

 Here are some details about some of these components.

 * *Reading questions*.
 You'll get 1 point for each reading question you submit, up to a maximum of $n-2$, where $n$ is the total number of readings assigned.
 In other words, you don't need to submit a question every day to get full credit here, and there's no extra credit for doing so.
 * *Comprehension checks*.
-You'll get 1 point for each problem you submit, up to a maximum of $n-6$, where $n$ is the total number of problems assigned for comprehension checks.
-In other words, you don't need to submit a question every day to get full credit here, and there's no extra credit for doing so.
+You'll get 1 point for each problem you submit, up to a maximum of $n-7$, where $n$ is the total number of problems assigned for comprehension checks.
+In other words, you don't need to submit comprehension checks every day to get full credit here, and there's no extra credit for doing so.
+Note that the average number of problems assigned for each comprehension checks is 3.23, so you can expect to miss roughly 2 comprehension checks without penalty.
 * *Participation*.
 You'll get a full score for the participation component of your grade as long as I am able to see that you are putting in a good faith effort to engage with the class.

 ## Accommodations